cmugpi/cmugpi.github.io/topics/terminal-usage/initial-setup/index.md

 You have lots of choices for a terminal.
-Your distro almost certainly has one already, but if you don't like the default one you can download another.
+Your distro almost certainly has one already, but if you do not like the default one you can download another.
 Some popular terminals are

-- Terminator
-- Konsole
+- terminator
-- Gnome Terminal
+- gnome-terminal
 - xterm
+- urxvt
 - rxvt-unicode

 </div>
 <div class="ui bottom attached tab segment" data-tab="windows">

-If you're already somewhat familiar with Linux, we strongly recommend that you follow the Linux initial setup instructions.
-We're going to be teaching you more about Linux throughout this course, so you'll end up being proficient with it by the end of the semester.
+If you are already somewhat familiar with Linux, we strongly recommend that you follow the Linux initial setup instructions.
+We are going to be teaching you more about Linux throughout this course, so you will end up being proficient with it by the end of the semester.

-If you're running a recent version of Windows 10, then you can activate a terminal built-in to the OS.
+If you are running a recent version of Windows 10, then you can activate a terminal built-in to the OS.
 To find out if your copy of Windows 10 is recent enough, open the Start Menu, type in `winver`, and press enter.
 In the window that appears, look at the number that comes after "OS Build".